junxit/us-congress-bills-114/bill.md

 ## § 3.
 Establishment and adoption of the North American bison as the national mammal

-The mammal commonly known as the “North American bison” is adopted as the national mammal of the United States.
+- **(a)** *In general* The mammal commonly known as the “North American bison” is adopted as the national mammal of the United States.
+- **(b)** *Rule of construction* Nothing in this Act or the adoption of the North American bison as the national mammal of the United States shall be construed or used as a reason to alter, change, modify, or otherwise affect any plan, policy, management decision, regulation, or other action by the Federal Government.